Get insider access

 3.1 dB

-The integrated mic has a decent recording quality.
-Your voice sounds full-bodied, although a little dark and distorted.
+Their integrated mic has a decent recording quality.
+Your voice sounds fairly natural, if a little distorted.
 However, speech is still clear enough to be understood well.

 6.5